guidance-guarantee-programme/pension_guidance/content/pension_type_tool/question_2.en.md

 * the NHS
 * the emergency services
 * the armed forces
-* any other public sector employer, eg social services {:/yes-no-dont-know-question}
+* any other public sector employer, e.g. social services {:/yes-no-dont-know-question}

 {::webchat /}